The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings: Interpretation

 \subsection{Insights from the Balmer lines}

 The maximum \Hbeta{} and \Halpha{} emissivities in our models are reached close to the illuminated face of the cloud ($r/R_{\rm cloud}\lesssim 10^{-5}$), similar to the \ion{He}{i} lines (Fig.~\ref{fig:BHS_line_emissivities}).
 In this layer, the line emission is mainly driven by photoionzation and recombination radiation.
 However, due to the relatively small size of this layer, the contribution of this emissivity to the total can only be subdominant.
-The ratio of the observed Balmer lines $\Halpha / \Hbeta = 10.4 \pm 0.3$ (9.0 for the exponential wings only) and $\Hgamma / \Hbeta = 0.14 \pm 0.03$ is far from the theoretical Case B recombination values of 2.86 and 0.47, respectively, for an optically thin, photoionized gas, or the value of $\Halpha/\Hbeta = 3.1$ that is often adopted for AGN narrow-line regions \citep{osterbrock2006}.
+The ratio of the observed Balmer lines $\Halpha / \Hbeta = 10.4 \pm 0.3$ ($9.0\pm 0.8$ for the exponential wings only) and $\Hgamma / \Hbeta = 0.14 \pm 0.03$ ($0.13 \pm 0.04$) is far from the theoretical Case B recombination values of 2.86 and 0.47, respectively, for an optically thin, photoionized gas, or the value of $\Halpha/\Hbeta = 3.1$ that is often adopted for AGN narrow-line regions \citep{osterbrock2006}.
 An explanation for the high ratio could be that there is a significant contribution from collisional excitation in addition to photoionization to the fluxes of the Balmer lines \citep[e.g.,][]{raga2015}.
-Despite an ionised fraction of 0.99 in the hot layer, the neutral hydrogen density is still a few times $10^8$~cm$^{-3}$, making such collisional excitation scenario plausible.
+Despite an ionized fraction of 0.99 in the hot layer, the neutral hydrogen density is still a few times $10^8$~cm$^{-3}$, making such collisional excitation scenario plausible.
 In the high density, optically thick limit, the relative populations of the $n=3$ and $n=4$ levels tend to obey the Boltzmann distribution, resulting in collisionally excited lines with an \Hbeta{}/\Halpha{} that declines exponentially with decreasing temperature.
+Following a similar analysis as presented in \citet{nikopoulos2025}, and using a standard \citet{cardelli1989} dust attenuation law, we obtain $\rm E(B-V) = 1.15 \pm 0.10$ from the \Halpha{}/\Hbeta{} broad exponential component ratio, and $\rm E(B-V) = 2.6 \pm 0.5$ from \Hgamma{}/\Hbeta{}.
+Such values would imply an extreme dust obscuration \citep[e.g.,][]{woodrum2025}.
+Moreover, the attenuation coefficients obtained from both Balmer ratios are in strong tension with each other, making it unlikely that dust attenuation is driving the observed Balmer decrements.